jfgulden/concurrent-programming-ecommerce/README.md

 Before compiling and running the program, we must create some files:

+### Orders
-- an [ecom_orders_file] for each ecom, which will contains all the online orders, with the following format:
+- an pedidos/[ecom_orders_file].txt for each ecom, which will contains all the online orders, with the following format:

 ```
 <ecom_id>,<ecom_address:port>